-Unit Title L3C5 Sales Pipeline Management Level 3 Cre Credit Value Gu ided Learning Hours 25 Lea arning Outcomes Assess sment Criteria 1.
-Understand sales pipeline management 1.1 Describe the importance of a sales pipeline management process for a sales professional - 1.2 Explain the requirements of the sales pipeline process from different perspectives 1.3 Describe the challenges related to sales pipeline management 1.4 Explain how to resolve challenges related to sales pipeline management 2.
-Be able to prioritise time spent on prospects by 2.1 Calculate current conversion ratios for different stages of the sales pipeline process analysing sales conversion ratios 2.2 Evaluate prospects at regular intervals against criteria for each step of the sales process 2.3 Prioritise time and effort for each prospect based on the likelihood of conversion to customer 3.
-Be able to use sales tools to move prospects through the sales pipeline 3.1 Demonstrate the sales activities used to manage a sales pipeline 3.2 Use organisational systems and procedures to manage prospects
+1.1 Unit Title

+Unit Title L3C5 Sales Pipeline Management

+Unit Ofqual ref.no.
+J/651/0350

+Lev rel 3

+Cre edit Value 5

+Gu ided Learning Hours 25

+Lea arning Outcomes Assess sment Criteria

+1. Understand sales pipeline 1.1 Describe the importance of a sales pipeline management

+management process for a sales professional

+1.2 Explain the requirements of the sales pipeline process from

+different perspectives

+1.3 Describe the challenges related to sales pipeline

+management

+1.4 Explain how to resolve challenges related to sales pipeline

+management

+2. Be able to prioritise time 2.1 Calculate current conversion ratios for different stages of

+spent on prospects by the sales pipeline process

+analysing sales conversion 2.2 Evaluate prospects at regular intervals against criteria for

+ratios each step of the sales process

+2.3 Prioritise time and effort for each prospect based on the

+likelihood of conversion to customer

+2 Be able to use sales tools to move prospects 3.1 Demonstrate the sales activities used to manage a sales

+3. pipeline

+3.2 Use organisational systems and procedures to manage

+through the sales pipeline prospects

-Additional Information Unit purpose and aims To enable learners to understand sales pipeline management processes.
+Additior Additional Information Unit purpose and aims To enable learners to understand sales pipeline management processes.
 Learners will be able to prioritise time spent on prospects by analysing sales conversion ratios and using tools to move them though the sales pipeline.
-Details of the relationship Level 3 IT Technical Salesperson Apprenticeship between the u unit and S10 apprenticeship o standards Database and Campaign Management: prioritises their contacts and keeps an up-to-date database knowing when and why to contact current consumers or prospects in line with organisational requirements.
-Location of the e unit within the 15.4 - Marketing and Sales Ofqual subject/sector classification system Indicative Con Indicative Content 1.
-The importance The importance of a sales pipeline management process The visibility of The visibility of pipeline to self, manager and organisation to ensure that the right volume is at ev volume is at every stage to enable targets to be met How to identif How to identify bottlenecks in a sales pipeline and take appropriate action
+Details o of the relationship Level 3 IT Technical Salesperson Apprenticeship betweer n the unit and S10 apprenticeship standards Database and Campaign Management: prioritises their contacts and keeps an up-to-date database knowing when and why to contact current consumers or prospects in line with organisational requirements.
+Location of the unit within the 15.4 - Marketing and Sales Ofqual subject/sector classification system Indicativ ve Content 1.
+The importance ce of a sales pipeline management process The visibility or The visibility of pipeline to self, manager and organisation to ensure that the right volume is at every stage to enable targets to be met How to identify bottlenecks in a sales pipeline and take appropriate action